43 Different Types of Hot Peppers to Grow This Season

 Contents

 The race to create the hottest pepper often results in the winner being dethroned shortly after being declared the hottest pepper around.
-For example, the Ghost Pepper became widely known in 2007 as the hottest chile pepper in existence at a rating of over 1 million Scoville heat units (SHUs).
+For example, the ghost pepper became widely known in 2007 as the hottest chile pepper in existence at a rating of over one million Scoville heat units (SHUs).
+This lasted until 2011, when the Trinidad Scorpion Butch T pepper surpassed it, which in turn the Carolina Reaper beat out in 2013.

-Fans of these spicy chile peppers are devout.
-Even taking part in chile pepper eating contests to prove it.
+Fans of these spicy chile peppers are devout, even taking part in chile pepper eating contests to prove it.
 Aside from biting directly into the raw pepper to prove your bravado, chile peppers have also given us one of the world’s most popular condiments: hot sauce!

-Which has spawned its own set of spicy chicken wing eating contests.
 If you’re not a fan of the melt-your-face-off chile peppers, then fear not!
 There are plenty of chile peppers with a mild level of heat, similar to a jalapeno.
 Since there are literally thousands of hot peppers, it’s impossible to mention them all here.

 It also gets a little tricky to put them into categories since so many are hybridized or otherwise unique.
-We’ll list them here by Scoville Heat Units or SHUs so that you can pick the perfect chile pepper based on your heat tolerance and preference.
+We’ll list them here by Scoville heat units or SHUs so that you can pick the perfect chile pepper based on your heat tolerance and preference.

 1,000-2,500 SHUs

-The Poblano pepper is the most popular and widely available of the peppers in this category.
+The poblano pepper is the most popular and widely available of the peppers in this category.
 They resemble bell peppers with a touch of heat.
 Peppers in this category are considered mild.
 This makes them a great place to start for those who may not have a high tolerance for heat but still want to grow something spicier than a garden-variety bell pepper.

 Ancho/Poblano